aleshaleksey/fansys23/16-recipes.md

 # Recipes

 FanSys provides a near infinite amount of choice when building characters.
 This is what it was made for.
 This can also make it challenging to recreate classic concepts.
-This chapter contains some recipes for various character builds from level 1 to 12 (we invite you to complete these builds by yourself).
+This chapter contains some recipes for various character builds from level 1 to 12 (we invite you to complete the last 8 levels of these builds by yourself).

 It should be noted that none of these builds account for [race(template)](09-races.md#types-races-species-and-templates) or [starting stats](00-overview.md#stats), so some tweaking may be in order!